parttimenerd/temci/doc/temci_exec.rst

     runner:         ExactEither(''|'perf_stat'|'rusage'|'spec'|'spec.py'|'time'|'output')

-Note that the shell run driver is essentially an exec run driver.

 Number of runs
 ~~~~~~~~~~~~~~
 The number of runs per block is either fixed by the ``runs`` settings that apply or is between